 Soak the pasta: Place the pasta in a large bowl and add enough lukewarm water to cover the pasta completely.
 Season generously with salt.
 Set the pasta aside and let stand on the counter for 50 minutes.

-Meanwhile, make the sauce: Heat the oil in a large, deep skillet over medium heat.
+Meanwhile, make the sauce: Heat the oil in a large pot or large deep skillet over medium heat.
 Add the onion and season with salt and pepper.
 Sauté until almost softened, about 3 minutes.
 Add in the garlic and red pepper flakes.
 Cook until fragrant, about 1 minute.

-Add in the sausage and season generously with salt and pepper.
+Add sausage & brown: Increase heat to medium-high and add in the sausage.
+Season generously with salt and pepper.
 Cook, breaking up the sausage with the back of a wooden spoon, until browned.
-Drain off the fat, leaving the meat and vegetables in the skillet.
-Add the oregano, paprika, basil and tomato paste to the meat and cook, stirring, for 2 minutes, or until the tomato paste is slightly caramelized.
+(If necessary drain off some of the fat, leaving the meat and vegetables in the skillet.)
+Add the oregano, paprika, basil and tomato paste to the meat and cook, stirring, for 1-2 minutes, or until the tomato paste is slightly caramelized.

-Make ricotta filling: In a small bowl, stir together the ricotta with ¼ cup of parmesan and season to taste with salt and nutmeg (if using).
+Make ricotta filling: In a small bowl, stir together the ricotta with ¼ cup of parmesan, the nutmeg and 1/8 tsp of salt.
 Set aside

 Add sauce to pasta: Add half of the sauce (about 2 ¼ cups) to the pasta and stir until well coated.